 Servers and cashiers can help improve profits by encouraging customers to purchase the following items:

+Appropriate side dishes.
 Any time a customer orders anything that would go well with something else, servers should suggest the side dishes.
 For example, when a customer orders their main course, the waiter might ask, “Would you like soup or salad with that?”
-Or, if a customer orders chips and salsa, the server can mention how good the guacamole is.
+Or, if a customer orders chips and salsa, the server can mention how the guacamole is very tasty!

 More from Restaurant Upselling...